 This page describes the magic system of the Sublight Universe.
 It summarizes everything I have already discusses in this blog, as well as across social media.
 When in doubt, this page is the authoritative source, and it will be kept up to date as the system evolves and develops.
+Archives of prior versions are located here.

 The goal of the Chromodynamic Magic System is not to explain how magic works, so much as to provide a framework on which to organize all of the magical tropes from literature.
 My gold standard is to be able to classify every spell and ability from Dungeons and Dragons.
 Being able to also classify spells from the Harry Potter universe, Star Trek, and Star Wars are considered a stretch goal.
 Though, as you will see, they all draw on deeper tropes and are not as dissimilar as you would think.